Hike Impact Over Years Calculator

 • Tax Planning — Anticipate future tax bracket changes as your CTC grows over time

-Salary growth with annual hikes follows the same mathematical principle as compound interest.
-Each year's hike is applied to the already-increased salary, not the original amount.
-This creates an exponential growth curve rather than a linear one.
+Salary growth with annual hikes follows the same mathematical principle as compound interest — each year's hike is applied to the salary already increased by the previous year, not the original amount.
+This creates an exponential growth curve rather than a straight line, which means the long-term difference between two hike rates is far larger than the short-term difference suggests.

 Frequently Asked Questions